×

 Are There More Urgent Issues Than Aging?

-When you discuss any major issue, sooner or later someone will say that there are more urgent issues than whatever it is you’re advocating for.
-Sometimes it may be true; other times, and probably most of the time, it’s a logical fallacy known as appeal to worse problems (also “not as bad as” or “fallacy of relative privation”).
+When you discuss any major issue, sooner or later someone will say it: there are more urgent issues than whatever it is you’re advocating for.
+Sometimes it may be true; other times, and probably most of the time, it’s a logical fallacy known as appeal to worse problems (or “not as bad as”, or even “fallacy of relative privation”).

-For example, say you’ve got two issues, A and B, that cannot possibly be both dealt with at the same time; if A is life-threatening and B isn’t, then it would make sense to reply “there are more urgent issues” to whoever suggests B should be taken care of first.
-However, all too often, this answer is abused to play down the importance of a life-threatening problem that might not be considered imminent, such as aging.
+For example, say you’ve got two issues, A and B, that cannot possibly be both dealt with at the same time; if A is life-threatening and B isn’t, well, then I think it’d make sense to reply “there are more urgent issues” to whoever suggests B should be taken care of first.
+However, all too often, this answer is abused to play down the importance of a problem that doesn’t happen to be one’s personal favourite—and yes, I’ve seen this happen with rejuvenation therapies.

 Near-infinite regress

-If this reasoning were iterated for all of humanity’s problems, we’d end up with over seven billion people all concerned only about the absolute worst problem and entirely neglecting the others.
-There is no way to get everyone to agree on what human problem is the worst, but even if it were possible, second and third place alone would probably be enough to wipe us off the face of the Earth if we turned our back on them to focus only on the winner of the “worst catastrophe of all time” contest.
+If the appeal to worse problem reasoning was iterated for all problems humanity has to face, we’d end up with over seven billion people all concerned only about the absolute worst problem and entirely neglecting the others.
+I really don’t think we could ever get everyone to agree on what human problem is the worst, but even if we could, second and third place alone would probably be enough to wipe us off the face of the Earth, if we turned our back on them to focus only on the winner of the “worst catastrophe of all times” contest.

 It’s clear beyond doubt that this is not a wise plan of action, and perhaps more importantly, it’s not necessary; we have more than enough people and resources to face several issues at once, so there’s no reason to let children in developing countries starve while we fix pollution, nor is there a reason to halt research against malaria while we research how to bring aging under medical control.